Gifts of Service They Won’t Forget

 - Do this until just the right gift of service reveals itself.
 And if it doesn’t, let go of the exercise for now, knowing that ideas can be shy and often need to simmer in the background of your daily life to come to full fruition.
 Keep playing with it.
 Trust yourself and your good heart to land on just the right gift.

-If you get stuck, here are some ideas for gifts of service or loving attention:
+Ideas for gifts of service or loving attention:

 - Cook a meal for someone who is over-busy with caring for others and deliver it to their home.